c3g/epivar-browser/readme.md

      Data: `./data/metadata.json`
      Config: `config.source.metadata.path` (filepath)
      Notes: This is really just an XLSX to JSON transformation.
- - Gemini database: This contains variants' data.
-     **Generate with**: Copy it.
-     Notes: Accessing it over `sshfs` in development is bad because the `gemini` command needs to read it a lot.
-It might be easier to call `gemini` directly on `beluga`.
-See the comment in `./models/samples.js` about the `gemini()` function for more details.
-     Fetching the chromosomes list can also be expensive, so for development you might want to hardcode the list in the config at `config.development.chroms` once you know what that list is.
  - Tracks: There are the bigWig files that contain the signal data.
      **Generate with**: You will need to either copy the files, or in development mount them with `sshfs` to have access to them.